A Guide To The Tashkent Metro Stations

 Where To Stay In Tashkent

-Budget: Both Art Hostel (dorm beds start at $11 USD/night) and Topchan Hostel (dorm beds start at $7 USD/night) have come highly recommended by friends of mine.
+Budget: Both Art Hostel and Topchan Hostel have come highly recommended by friends of mine.
 Art Hostel is located about 12 minutes walk from Kosmonavtlar Station and Topchan Hostel is about 30 minutes walk from Toshkent Station.

-Midrange: The Rooms Boutique Stay (double rooms start at $27 USD/night) was a great option when I was most recently in Tashkent.
+Midrange: The Rooms Boutique Stay was a great option in Tashkent.
 The Rooms Boutique Stay is located about 20 minutes walk from Oybek/Ming Orik Stations and near to several restaurants and bars.
+Another personal favorite is the Art Eco Hotel, located just a 15 minute walk from Pushkin Station.

 Have Any Questions About The Tashkent Metro?